A 30-minute executive session was held to discuss potential litigation.

 The Board postponed consideration of school meal price increased, with Director Daily abstaining.

 The Board approved amendments to Governance Culture Policy GP-12 - Meetings drafted by Director Wilson with one amendment proposed by Director Berg to retain the sentence "The board as a whole has the final decision in determining the appropriateness of all such rulings" after the statement on the Board President's duty to terminate inappropriate Public Comments.
 Director Berg's motion to postpone final action on the policy amendments to the next meeting in order to make additional revisions was turned down by the Board.
 Director Berg voted no on the revisions.
+For the revised policy as amended, click here.

 The board was scheduled to review applications for School Board Student Representative positions for next year.
 No applications had been received and the application deadline was extended to May 30th, with Director Daily abstaining.